geoffhigginbottom/fsx-otel-health-monitor/README.md

 # fsx-otel-health-monitor
-Python script to monitor the health of FSX Shares on AWS
+Example Python & PowerShell scripts to monitor the health of FSX Shares on AWS